List of EastEnders characters introduced in 2015: Louie Beale

-Louie Beale, played by Oscar Winehouse, first appears in the episode broadcast on 17 September 2015.
-He is the son of Peter Beale (Ben Hardy) and Lauren Branning (Jacqueline Jossa).
+Louie Beale first appears in the episode broadcast on 17 September 2015.
+He was initially played by Oscar Winehouse.
+He is the son of established characters Peter Beale (Ben Hardy/Thomas Law) and Lauren Branning (Jacqueline Jossa).
 In September 2017, Jossa and Lorna Fitzgerald's departures were announced and Louie left alongside Lauren on 16 February 2018.
+He made an unannounced return on 22 June 2023 alongside his mother and father and was portrayed by Freddie Harrington.
+On 1 January 2024 Louie returned again this time played by Jake McNally.

-Lauren returns to Walford when she discovers her father Max Branning (Jake Wood) is to stand trial for Peter's twin sister Lucy Beale's (Hetti Bywater) murder (see Who Killed Lucy Beale?).
+Lauren returns to Walford when she discovers her father Max Branning (Jake Wood) is to stand trial for Peter's twin sister Lucy Beale's (Hetti Bywater) murder (see "Who Killed Lucy Beale?").
 However, before she can clear Max's name she goes into labour and she gives birth to her son in September 2015, whom she names Louie, after Peter's late great-grandmother Lou Beale (Anna Wing).
 Max is convicted of Lucy's murder in October 2015 so Lauren returns to New Zealand with Louie.
 They return to Walford in May 2016 with Peter's older half-brother Steven Beale (Aaron Sidwell), who is now in a relationship with Lauren.
 Lauren and Steven's relationship begins to fall apart, with Lauren growing closer to her employer, Josh Hemmings (Eddie Eyre).
 Lauren decides to take Louie and return to New Zealand, but she changes her mind when Steven pretends he has a brain tumour in mid 2017.
 Steven asks Lauren if he can adopt Louie and sees a solicitor about obtaining parental responsibility of Louie.
 In September 2017, Steven dies from injuries caused by Max in a fire, and Lauren starts a relationship with Josh.
 Lauren and Josh plan to move to Glasgow but on Christmas Day 2017, Lauren and her sister Abi Branning (Lorna Fitzgerald) fall from a roof, Lauren breaks her pelvis and needs surgery however Abi dies.
-After Abi's funeral, Lauren and Louie leave to and live in New Zealand for a fresh start.
+After Abi's funeral, Lauren and Louie leave to live in New Zealand for a fresh start.

+Five years later, Louie returns in June 2023 when he briefly visits Peter in France, Louie also meets his paternal grandmother Cindy Beale (Michelle Collins) – although Louie knew her as her alias, Rose Knight.
+Lauren arrives in France and Louie speaks about "Rose" until Peter changes the topic.
+They then go and look at Louie's den in the woods.
+As the day progresses, Ian ends up in hospital and Lauren walks in and meets Cindy.
+After feeling betrayed by Peter, Lauren takes her things and her and Louie return to New Zealand.